 Applied anatomical studies

-In cattle, Gambo et al. (2015) conducted a detailed examination of the mandibular and maxillofacial regions of Kuri cattle and reported that the mandibular length and height measured were 41.3 ± 2.35 cm and 22.6 ± 1.40 cm, respectively.
+In cattle, Gambo et al. (2015) conducted a detailed examination of the mandibular and maxillofacial regions of Kuri cattle, and reported that the mandibular length and height measured were 41.3 ± 2.35 cm and 22.6 ± 1.40 cm, respectively.
 The mental foramen height and width were 0.8 ± 0.08 cm and 1.5 ± 0.25 cm, while the mandibular foramen width was recorded as 1.1 ± 0.14 cm, with a distance of 4.0 ± 0.32 cm from the foramen to the caudal border of the mandible at the same level.
 Additionally, the distances from the facial tuberosities to the infraorbital foramen and from the infraorbital foramen to the alveolar root ventral to it were 5.3 ± 0.63 cm and 3.7 ± 0.47 cm, respectively, with the infraorbital foramen height and width measuring 1.2 ± 0.18 cm and 1.0 ± 0.22 cm.

 Morphometric differentiation among cattle breeds was highlighted by Gündemir et al. (2025), who studied native and non-native cattle breeds and reported average skull sizes of 845.73 units in Holstein and 836.73 units in Simmental cattle.
 The Simmental skull exhibited more pronounced development of the nuchal and occipital regions, indicating a comparatively well-developed neurocranium, which was suggested to be associated with greater muscle mass and a broader skull structure.